ni/measurement-plugin-integration-example-python/README.md

 ## Overview

-This tool serves as a reference example for integrating the measurement plug-in client generator and enabling the sequencing of measurement services using the generated clients.
+This tool is a reference for integrating the measurement plug-in client generator and enabling the sequencing of measurement services using the generated clients.
 For generating clients for measurement plug-ins, the `ni-measurement-plugin-client-generator` is used.

-*Note: **Please go through the [sequence-workflow](/ClientIntegration.md) file before reading this document.***
+*Note: **Please go through the [Client Integration](/ClientIntegration.md) file before reading this document.***

 ## Workflow Diagram